TheDrinix/Project-Nix/README.md

 ### Planned features
 * Dashboard page for managing personalized naming schemes for admins.
 * Possibility to set permission level for accessing personalized naming schemes per lobby, also through dashboard
+* Refractor Embed related code to make it a bit less messy

 ---